 UPDATED NOV 25, 2019

-If you have any friends who are OU alums, you’ve certainly heard about Hocking Hills and its most popular destination, Old Man’s Cave.
+If you have any friends who are OU alums, you’ve certainly heard about Hocking Hills and its most popular destination: Old Man’s Cave.
 More of a large rock recess than a true cave, the combination of gorge, waterfalls and scenic trails make for a stunning experience year-round.
-Seriously, profile-pic worthy.
 While you’re in the area, check out the view from above with a canopy zip-line tour.
 While tent camping is available throughout Hocking Hills, the area is famous for its cabins — and you’ll be hard-pressed to find one without a hot tub.
 So, bring the bathing suits and soak those tired hiking toes!

-Go west and hit up Indian Lake State Park in Lakeview where you’ll find (unsurprisingly) a 5,800-acre lake.
+Go west and hit up Indian Lake State Park in Lakeview where you’ll find a 5,800-acre lake.
 Bring the jet skis for this expedition northwest on Highway 33, just past Bellefontaine.
 There are two public beaches on the lake, and water skiing is permitted.
 Head back in the winter for ice skating and fishing, as well as cross-country skiing on trails that offer a spectacular view of the lake.
-Public camping and cabins are available, but also check out privately-owned homes and campgrounds for rent, as this is a popular residential area.
+Public camping and cabins are available, but you can also check out the privately-owned homes and campgrounds for rent, as this is a popular residential area.

 A quick 14-mile jog over to Canal Winchester will put you at Jackson Lake Campground and its brand new—wait for it—Aqua Park!
 Relive your summer camp days with inflatable obstacles (like the blob) and rafts on the lake.
 Camping options run from primitive (bring your own tent) to glamping (a yurt plus a real bed and climate control) to cabins.
 Scheduled activities throughout the year include wine and painting nights and a Halloween party weekend.

 Get the latest news on Columbus’s fitness scene.